MetaDhanesh/LearningR/README.md

 # LearningR
-This repo contains basic codes to get started with R programming, specially for Machine Learning
+This repo contains basic codes to get started with R programming, specially for Machine Learning.